Deborah A. Rorabaugh

 "Don't worry about it, Paul," Freeman said, giving the young man a crooked grin.
 "They say time heals all wounds, even wounded dreams, and it does.
 One way or another."
 The office doors slid open.
 "Good night."

-Back to The Works of Deborah Rorabaugh
+The Works of Deborah Rorabaugh